 Why should people buy from you?

 What is the difference between you and your competition?
 Why should people choose you over them?
 Sure, you are a lot cooler, but what else?
 Most startups offer smarter ways of doing things, but how is your product smarter than your competition?
 What’s the competitive edge?
 We think that those questions are all self-explanatory.
-After all, business is about selling and making money (and making the world a better place, of course).
+After all, business is about selling and making money (and making the world a better place).

-Our advice: don’t you dare start your business without knowing answers to those questions.
+Our advice: don’t you dare start your business without knowing the answers to those questions.
 Seriously, just don’t.

 What are your business goals?

-In this section, you should think about what you want to achieve businesswise.
+In this section, you should think about what you want to achieve business-wise.
 What are your business goals, and how do you want to measure them?
 Is it going to be a number of visitors to your website?
 Maybe the number of subscriptions sold every month?
-Whatever you choose, it should be measurable (it’s only logical) and firmly set in time.
+Whatever you choose should be measurable (it’s only logical) and firmly set in time.
 Making them measurable allows you to check whether you are going in the right direction.
 Making them timebound lets you ensure that the pace is also right.

 Remember that you don’t have to measure those in money.
 New businesses need time to break even.
 Take your time and let your KPIs be something different than just $$$ on your bank account.

-Product development strategy vs. product development framework
+Product development strategy vs product development framework

 We can almost hear you asking: “Wait a minute!
 If what you described above is not a product development strategy, then what is?!
 Isn’t asking all those questions enough?!”
 Well… We are sorry, but it is not.

 The simplest way to put it is that the product development framework is your “what?” and the product development strategy is your “how?”.
 Asking yourself all those questions mentioned in the previous chapter helps you clarify your vision.
 People are sometimes so consumed with their vision that they tend to ignore signals that it may not be so great after all.
-We already said it at the beginning; you must validate your product strategy with real people – potential customers.
-Brainstorming over some clearly phrased questions is a good place to start when transforming a great vision into a great company.
+We already said it at the beginning; you or your product managers must validate your product strategy with real people – potential customers.
+Brainstorming over some clearly phrased questions is good to start when transforming a great vision into a great company.
 But, without stressing this enough, this is only a starting point.

 Tom’s story – part 3

 Shall we get back to our friend Tom and the holidays of his life one last time?
 Let’s assume he learned from his mistake and came back to his friends prepared.
 He knew where and when he wanted to go and knew his budget.
-But when he asked his friends about their preference, he discovered that they didn’t have any spare time.
+But when he asked his friends about their preferences, he discovered that they didn’t have any spare time.
 They were interested in the core of his idea; they wanted to spend time with him, but at that moment, a long break was out of the question.
 What did Tom do?
 He thought for a while and invited them for dinner.
 He didn’t even get to planning the holiday.
 He spared time and resources.
 Instead, he asked his friends about their food preferences?
 You get this.
 He kept on validating his idea.
-Only then he started to plan the meal or, if you prefer, to develop his chilling strategy.
+Only then he start to plan the meal or, if you prefer, to develop his chilling strategy.
 They had a fantastic time together.
 After all, that was what he wanted most.
 Sure.
 That wasn’t his original idea, but if he wasn’t ready to listen to his friends’ needs, they wouldn’t meet at all.

 The product development framework is your route and not the destination.